-My Nightingale app shows you measures from different health indicators connected to various aspects of health.
+My Nightingale blood test and app shows you measures from different health indicators connected to various aspects of health.

-The health indicators included in My Nightingale results are all individual biological metrics based on groups of biomarkers.
-Each of these focus on a specific aspect of health and help you track how your lifestyle affects those areas of wellbeing.
+The health indicators included in My Nightingale blood test results are all individual biological metrics based on groups of biomarkers.
+Each of these focuses on a specific aspect of health and help you track how your lifestyle affects those areas of wellbeing.

 Cholesterol balance is a measure of “good” versus “bad” cholesterol in your blood.
 You may have heard that cholesterol is bad for your heart health.
 But cholesterol is just a type of fat that’s, in fact, needed to build healthy cells.
 It’s produced in your liver and carried to your tissues by two lipoproteins—LDL and HDL.
 While the low-density lipoprotein (LDL) carries cholesterol from the liver to tissues, the high-density lipoprotein (HDL) carries it back to the liver from where it’s excreted.
 Things get complicated when this balance is disturbed.
 That is, when you have excess LDL-cholesterol, it clogs the blood vessels, increases the risk of heart disease and therefore is considered “bad”.
 HDL, on the other hand, is considered “good” as it helps in reducing your cholesterol count.

 To check your cholesterol balance, we measure the two apolipoproteins—ApoA1 and ApoB.
 Apolipoproteins are proteins that hold particles inside LDL and HDL together.
 While ApoA1 holds the “good” HDL, ApoB holds the “bad” LDL particles.
 So, looking at the ApoB to ApoA1 ratio gives an accurate measure of the “good” versus “bad” cholesterol in your blood.